ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 	<figcaption>The stock Native template</figcaption>
 </figure>

 Eventually, I noticed that the way Native implemented [blockquotes](http://d.pr/i/1cxvQ+) was kind of wonky.
-After some initial hesitation,[^4] I decided to switch to the [Avenue](http://avenue-demo.squarespace.com) template, which was a lot like Native, but had [blockquotes](http://d.pr/i/1lKIz+) like I wanted.
+After some initial hesitation,[^ih] I decided to switch to the [Avenue](http://avenue-demo.squarespace.com) template, which was a lot like Native, but had [blockquotes](http://d.pr/i/1lKIz+) like I wanted.

 Here's the Avenue demo page: